irtezasyed007/CSC523-Game-Project/README.md

-# CSC523-Game-Project
+# CSC523-Game-Project TheCircuitry
 Repository for Matt Bessler's and Irteza Syed's game project for CSC 523 (Serious Game Development).
-Tentative name for game is "Circuits vs Zombies" and it teaches boolean circuit logic.
+The name for game is "TheCircuitry" and it teaches boolean circuit logic.